LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

 1. Create two new Python files in *ros2_basics_pkg*: *server.py* and *client.py*

+2. Make both files executable

-2. Add the following code for the server
+3. Add the following code for the server

 .. code-block:: python